andytham/anime-pic-picker/project-worksheet.md

 Auth no longer in the MVP because users tables does not fit requirement in using two databases and relating them together.
 Therefore Oauth is simply the POST MVP.

 ## Issues and Resolutions
-**ERROR**: Page requiring res or will refuse connection, but wanting to stay on the page.
+**ERROR**: View using POST method which requires a response or it will refuse connection, but wanting to stay on the page.
 **RESOLUTION**: Use AJAX instead to make the call.

 **ERROR**: Inputs don't count as flex items